 Complete Guide to an Online Chemical Engineering Degree

-Accredited online chemical engineering degrees are offered by 16 colleges and are available at the associate, bachelor's, master's, and certificate levels.
-Chemical engineering is the discipline of using math and science principles and applying them to problems that arise in the production of drugs, food, fuel, chemicals, and other products.
+Accredited online chemical engineering degrees are offered by 15 colleges and are available at the associate, bachelor's, master's, and certificate levels.
+Chemical engineering incorporates and applies math and science principles to problems that arise in the production of drugs, food, fuel, chemicals, and other products.
 Those who choose to pursue this degree path must have a strong grasp of math, science, and engineering principles, and enjoy solving complex problems.

-Prospective online chemical engineering students should make sure to attend a school that has earned both regional and ABET accreditation.
+Prospective online chemical engineering students should make sure to attend a school that has earned both regional and Accreditation Board for Engineering and Technology accreditation.
 Accreditation at both the regional and programmatic level helps to ensure that the education students receive is relevant and meets national standards.

 Online Chemical Engineering Degree Overview & Career Information

-In our guide to an online degree in chemical engineering, we cover associate, bachelor's, master's, and certificate programs.
-While there are no associate degrees specifically in chemical engineering, there are programs that can help aspiring engineers prepare for future study at the bachelor's level.
+Online chemical engineering are available at the associate, bachelor's, master's, and certificate level.
+Online programs at the associate level in chemical engineering, can help aspiring engineers prepare for future study at the bachelor's level.
 A bachelor's degree in chemical engineering is required to find entry-level work.

 At the master's level, a graduate will be more qualified for advanced leadership and management roles.
 There are also certificate programs available in chemical engineering and related subjects, which can be earned at the graduate level after a bachelor's degree has already be completed.
 A certificate may be a good fit for someone who wishes to diversify their skill set and become qualified for more advanced positions, but who isn't ready to or interested in pursuing a full graduate degree.